 In the last ten years, discharge from two WWTP have either been rerouted from the Vermillion River to the Mississippi River (Empire, 2008) or decommissioned and re-routed to the Empire WWTP (Elko New Market, 2012).
 Following the 2006 upgrades to the Empire WWTP and then the subsequent rerouting of the discharge to the Mississippi River (2008), total phosphorus concentrations at VR803 and VR0020 have shown great improvement.
 As shown in Figures 27h and 27i, historical sample concentrations show much greater variability in frequency and magnitude of standard exceedances across flow regimes.
-In comparison, water quality data collected in 2018 were consistently at or below the standard line, though one or two exceedances occurred during higher flow conditions.
+In comparison, water quality data collected in 2021 were consistently at or below the standard line, with only a few exceedances during the different flow regimes.

-Though Elko New Market WWTP was decommissioned and re-routed in 2012, total phosphorus levels remain at or near the standard during all flow regimes at VR24 (Figure 27a).
-The elevated concentrations could be a result of legacy phosphorus still present in the river and may continue to impact phosphorus levels for years to come.
+Though the Elko New Market WWTP was decommissioned and re-routed in 2012, total phosphorus levels are consistently at or near the standard during all flow regimes at VR24 (Figure 27a), though 2021 showed high level exceedances in both high and low flow regimes.
+The concentrations found at or near the standard could be a result of legacy phosphorus still present in the river and may continue to impact phosphorus levels for years to come.